piemonte/PBJActivityIndicator/README.md

 ## PBJActivityIndicator
-'PBJActivityIndicator' is an iOS component for displaying the status bar indicator efficiently across multiple objects.
+'PBJActivityIndicator' is an iOS component for displaying the status bar loading indicator efficiently across multiple objects.

-When integrated, mobile apps that perform a variety of network requests can easily display an indication of network use in the status bar without any indicator flickering or incorrect loading state.
-This can be accomplished simply by calling an activity indictor before a request is sent and then after the request succeeds or fails.
+When integrated, mobile apps that perform a variety of network requests can easily display an indication of activity without flickering or incorrect loading state.
+This can be accomplished by calling into 'PBJActivityIndicator' before a request is sent and then after request succeeds or fails.

 Please review the [release history](https://github.com/piemonte/PBJActivityIndicator/releases) for more information.
 If you have questions or ideas, the [github issues page](https://github.com/piemonte/PBJActivityIndicator/issues) is a great means to start a discussion but also allows others to benefit and chime in on the project too.